Lyceum 2021 | Together Towards Tomorrow

 at our first decision gate, okay.

-What are the cultural sensitivities means, to be aware of?
+what are the cultural sensitivities that we need to be aware of?

 What level of investment are we going to put in